 The next day, she disappears.
 Q, high on the endorphins of that night and his crush roaring again, convinces himself Margo wants him to find her.
 So he, along with his friends Ben (Austin Abrams) and Radar (Justice Smith), Radar’s girlfriend Angela (Jaz Sinclair), and Margo’s best friend—not the cheater—Lacey (Halston Sage) head off on a trip to follow the “clues” to her whereabouts.

-The road trip doubles as a last hurrah for the best friends before graduation, and Q finally growing up enough to perceive people around him as individuals, not just characters in the story of his life.
+The road trip doubles as a last hurrah for the best friends before graduation, and Q finally grows up enough to perceive people around him as individuals, not just characters in the story of his life.
 Margo features heavily in this realization as he’s spent years idealizing her and refusing to acknowledge her treatment of him or her own self-destructive behaviors.

 Christine (Saoirse Ronan) wants her mother (Laurie Metcalf) to call her Lady Bird.
 Her mother refuses, which only makes Christine…err…Lady Bird want it more.
 And that more or less summarizes their relationship to each other.

 As with Blinded By The Light, Lady Bird has to achieve two goals.
 First, she has to find her own place in the world.
 Second, she needs to reconcile with her family while holding that place.
-While not at all a faith-based film, the simple bittersweet moment in a New York City church that brings her to tears is more effective at selling the importance of community than any Kirk Cameron starring joint.
+While not a faith-based film, the simple bittersweet moment in a New York City church that brings her to tears is more effective at selling the importance of community than any Kirk Cameron starring joint.

 The Spectacular Now